 A proper work permit application should contain the following documents provided by the applicant (in English or Thai):

-- An signed English or Thai version of the Curriculum Vitae to proof the applicant’s educational qualifications;
+- A signed English or Thai version of the Curriculum Vitae to proof the applicant’s educational qualifications

-- A medical certificate not older than 6 month from a recognized hospital in Thailand stating his blood type and that the applicant is of good mental and physical health (does not suffer from leprosy, acute tuberculosis, elephantiasis, narcotic addiction or alcoholism);
+- A medical certificate not older than six month from a recognised hospital in Thailand stating his blood type and that the applicant is of good mental and physical health (does not suffer from leprosy, acute tuberculosis, elephantiasis, narcotic addiction or alcoholism)

-- A proxy to the person who is filing the application (it other than the applicant himself), including a 10 baht duty stamp;
+- A proxy to the person who is filing the application (it other than the applicant himself), including a 10 THB duty stamp

 - In case the applicant is married to a Thai national, the following additional documents should be annexed to the request: